 This is a great hot pudding for Sunday lunch but it’s so easy to make you can whip one up for a weeknight tea too.
 This is the recipe I use but most variations of a sponge cake mix could be used in the same way, even a box cake mix would do the job.

 - 2/3 apples of your choice, (peel and core apples and cut into thick slices)baking

 - 1/2 tsp cinnamon

 - Lie the apple slices in an baking dish, reserve a few for decoration if you like.

 - Sprinkle over the brown sugar and cinnamon and a tablespoon of water and pop it in the oven to start softening while you mix the sponge.

-- Cream together the butter and sugar in a bowl, mix in the egg and then the flour to form a batter.
+- Cream together the butter and sugar in a large bowl, mix in the egg and then the flour to form a batter.

 - Spoon the mixture over the apple slices and smooth the top, adding some slices to the top for decoration.